Before calling out an engineer, check to see if your problem is covered below, and whether it’s something you may be able to fix yourself.

-If you don't fancy this solution you can also just focus on the pipes themselves.
-Any pipes located outside, like the condensate pipe on a condensing boiler, can freeze up in cold weather.
+Alternatively, focus your attention on the pipes themselves.
+Any external pipes, including the condensate pipe on a condensing boiler, can freeze in cold weather.

-A slightly better solution could be to insulate the pipes or, where possible, move more of the pipe indoors.
+A potentially better solution could be to insulate the pipes or, where possible, move more of the pipe indoors.

-There are many different levels of boiler cover ranging from cover for just your boiler to the whole central heating system.
-Crucially boiler cover is capped at different levels too, with cover typically ranging from £1,000 to £1,500.
+There are many different levels of boiler cover available, ranging from simple breakdown cover for your boiler to a plan that protects the whole central heating system.
+You should also check to see how much cover each plan offers, as boiler cover typically limits payouts to a maximum amount that usually range from £1,000 to £1,500.

 You can only get boiler cover if you own the home so don't try and take it out if you're renting, although you could ask your landlord to take out cover if there are persistent problems.

-You will also have limited options available if you try and get boiler cover on a boiler that's more than 15 years old as some insurers don't cover the older models.
+You will also have limited options available if you try to get boiler cover on a boiler that's more than 15 years old as some insurers don't cover older models.

 Find out how to choose the right boiler insurance here.